DavidHoenisch/fiber-coraza/README.md

   * **🔍 Hybrid Logging:** Combines Fiber's fast request access with Coraza's rule logic to produce structured JSON logs with zero extra allocations.
   * **📦 Portable Rules:** Accepts generic `io.Reader` for directives, allowing rules to be compiled directly into your binary using `//go:embed`.
   * **🔌 Plug-and-Play Consumers:** Use any `io.Writer` as a log destination—no complex plugin registration required.
+  * **🧹 Allow-Event Filtering:** Skip audit logs for allowed rule matches by default to keep WAF logs focused on blocks.

 ## Installation